 Blood sugar after a meal vs. chronically high blood sugar

 Blood glucose levels after a meal are called “postprandial.”
+New research teaches us that the postprandial blood sugar response is at least 50% genetic.

 There is some evidence that the spikes in blood sugar after a meal may be an independent risk factor for certain diseases, especially heart disease.
 6